Madge Tennent: Honolulu (1923–1972)

-Artistic Evolution & Style
+Artistic evolution and style

 While her husband worked to build his accountancy firm, Madge Tennent supported her family as a portrait artist.
 With remarkable success, she drew countless child and adult portraits, mainly of Caucasian families.
 There was little challenge in this, however, and her imagination was already ablaze with the beauty she recognized in the Native Hawaiian and variously multiracial peoples she longed to portray.
-A book of Gauguin reproductions sparked her impetus to expand upon her study, research, drawing, and painting.
-With a strong insight into the Polynesian aesthetic, she envisioned Hawaiian kings and queens as "having descended from gods of heroic proportion, intelligent and brave, bearing a strong affinity to the Greeks in their legends and persons."
-It was this reverent vision of the Hawaiians that she would endeavor to convey to the world.

 Influences of seminal European antecedents conspicuously permeated Madge Tennent's transitional paintings of the late 1920s and early 1930s, such as Bathers (1926), Hawaiian Girl (1926), Girl with Apples (1926), Makuahine (1927), and Olympia of Hawaii (with Apologies to Manet) (1927).
 Olympia of Hawaii, in the collection of the Honolulu Museum of Art, exemplifies Tennent's enchantment with color and use of the bright, warm hues endemic to Hawaiʻi.
 She adapted line and form to the appropriately vivid medium of oil.

 The majestic, explicitly Polynesian women that would figure in Mrs. Tennent's iconic imagery surfaced in works such as Reclining Girl (1929) and Three Filipino Ladies (1930), each a synthesis of European modernism's languid, architectonic femininity with Tennent's own racial fixation.
 Generously applying paint with a palette knife, she avoided sensuousness in the representation of skin texture, instead imbuing the trademark sense of strength and grandeur tinged with fragility apparent in Holoku Ball and Hawaiian Singer (early 1930s).
 Just as Mrs. Tennent constructed her wahine layer by layer in paint, she built her canvases to equally monumental proportions; when standard issue could no longer satisfy her vision, she sewed pieces of canvas together to attain the desired size.